ratcoded/fastboot-patcher/README.md

 ### Instructions for patching!
 #### In github (using Github Actions)
-> Note: to use github actions, you need to fork this repository first, and also if using any host other than transfer.sh, please check if you can download the image using `wget` - do not open an issue if you haven't checked the link and made sure your image was not corrupted yourself (you can use the workflow logs to see that)
+> Note: to use github actions, you need to fork this repository first, and also if using any other filehost than transfer.sh, please check if you can download the image using `wget` - do not open an issue if you haven't checked the link and made sure your image was not corrupted yourself (you can use the workflow logs to see that)

 Upload recovery.img (*not* recovery.img.lz4) to a file host website [like this](https://transfer.sh),
 go over to the `Actions` tab on your fork, select `Patch Image via URL` and click `Run Workflow`.